-The Commonwealth of Massachusetts has resources available for individuals and families struggling to make rent or mortgage payments due to COVID-19.
+The Commonwealth of Massachusetts has resources available for individuals and families struggling to make rent or mortgage payments.

 There are eviction protections and financial programs available to help.

-If you need help paying your housing costs, visit www.mass.gov/covidhousinghelp.
+If you need help paying your housing costs, visit mass.gov/guides/facing-eviction-we-can-help.

-If you are a TENANT and need to defend yourself against conviction filed by your LANDLORD:
+If you are a TENANT and need to defend yourself against eviction filed by your LANDLORD:

 - Visit the Massachusetts Defense for Eviction (MADE) website, an online guided interview that helps tenants create their own answer and request for discovery.